PGilbertSchmitt/mtj-parser/README.md

 Being written in TypeScript means that there are types available for the different node types, and can be imported from the index of the library along with the `parseMarkdown` function.

 The nodes are split into two categories: `BaseNodes` and `SubNodes`.
-The root of the object is a `MarkdownDoc`, which is just an array of `BaseNodes`. `BaseNodes` are the overall structure of a top-level Markdown element.
-Most `BaseNodes` contain `SubNodes`, which are the text styling and control elements.
+The root of the object is a `MarkdownDoc`, which is just an array of `BaseNodes`. `BaseNodes` are the top-level Markdown elements (paragraph, lists, etc).
+Most `BaseNodes` contain `SubNodes`, which are the text styling and control elements (bold, images, breaks, etc).

 #### MarkdownDoc
 Returned from `parseMarkdown(str)`